patrickMojica/blockchain-developer-bootcamp-final-project/README.md

 Another exciting possibility would be to have the option to leverage decentralized finance for the same purpose.
 From a personal perspective I would prefer to prioritize aqcuring debt from my personal network before using public DeFi, but it could certainly help close the gap.

+// Maybe there can be an address that represnts the group collectively, but that they all send payments to so that this can send the payment to the bank
+//for example.